 To keep things incredibly organized, write each store’s list on a large business-sized envelope.
 Inside of each envelope, tuck your coupons needed for each store.

 Ninja tip: Put a “*” next to each item on your list that you have a coupon for.
-This will remind you that you have a coupon inside so you do not forget those extra savings.
+This will remind you that you have a coupon (both physical and digital) inside so you do not forget those extra savings.

 Each envelope is then paper clipped to that store’s specific sales flyer so I am all ready to go.